Cerelog-ESP-EEG/ESP-EEG/Instructions/readme.md

 ## Step 4: Install the Python Package
 With the core library built, you must install the Python bindings to link your scripts to the C++ core.

+## Raspberry Pi Users: Create a Virtual Environment First

+Raspberry Pi OS requires you to use a Python virtual environment before installing packages.
+Run these commands before proceeding with the steps below:

+​```bash
+python3 -m venv ~/cerelog-venv source ~/cerelog-venv/bin/activate
+​```

+> **Note:** You will need to re-activate the virtual environment with `source ~/cerelog-venv/bin/activate` each time you open a new terminal session.

 **1. Navigate to the python package folder:**
 (Move up from the `build` folder and into `python_package`)
 ```bash